 NATO at Brussels Forum: A pillar of the transatlantic partnership, NATO is a perennial topic and essential component of GMF’s flagship convening effort, the Brussels Forum.

-Transatlantic Security Task Force: This program brings together, three times a year, a group of high-level American and European security experts, strategic thinkers, government officials, and private sector representatives from the defense industry, to explore the security priorities for transatlantic cooperation and stimulate a much-needed dialogue on looming threats and possibilities of cooperation.
+Transatlantic Security Task Force: This program, created in 2012 with the support of Airbus, brings together, three times a year, a group of high-level American and European security experts, strategic thinkers, government officials, and private sector representatives from the defense industry, to explore the security priorities for transatlantic cooperation and stimulate a much-needed dialogue on looming threats and possibilities of cooperation.